Skip to content

 return scene

-set_appearance(symbol, color=None)
+set_appearance(symbol, colors=None)

-Updates the current character visual with the symbol and color provided.
 If the character has an active scene, any appearance set with this method will be overwritten when the scene is stepped to the next frame.

 Parameters: